DataDog/hiring-engineers/answers.md

 - Postgres

 All API calls were made using Postman
 ## Collecting Metrics:
 Here is the my datadog.yaml file for configuring my agent.
-I have setup a few tags as well as enabled its APM configuration (more on that later).
+I have setup a few tags as well as enabled its APM configuration,
 ```
 api_key: <redacted>
 site: datadoghq.com